kevin-helliwell/update_addons/README.md

 - Updates and manages local WoW (World of Warcraft) addon folders/files if the addon author hosts them on GitHub.
+- *Currently only works for base ElvUI (https://github.com/tukui-org/ElvUI/tree/main), but further support to come.*

 # Why would I need this?